 Despite the easing of restrictions over the Summer months many children will not have travelled beyond their immediate locality for some time now.
 Many children sadly are not afforded the opportunity to travel within the country they live in let alone to other continents under normal circumstances.
 As we know there is much cultural capital to be gained through story and nonfiction.
 Not being able to go on holiday shouldn’t restrict children’s experience of other countries though, so dig out your countries books and let children go on a virtual holiday or day trip through story and nonfiction.

 Salvatore Rubbino’s beautiful picture books could see them taking a walk through London, Paris or New York.
 Steve Anthony’s The Queens Hat is perfect for a day trip to London for EYFS or KS1.

 The City Trail series from Lonely Planet Kids include titles for London, Paris, New York, Washington, Tokyo, Singapore and Sydney.
 These books include a blend of high-quality photographs of landmarks combined with cartoon-style characters and fact boxes for maximum appeal.

-There are many interesting atlases including the new travel edition of Atlas of Adventures and the detailed collection of counties of the UK from Rachel Dixon in Maps of the United Kingdom.
-You can read Jo Cummins review of this title and listen to Rachel talking to Nikki Gamble on our podcast series In the Reading Corner.
+There are many interesting atlases including the new travel edition of Atlas of Adventures and the detailed collection of counties of the UK from Rachel Dixon in Maps of the United Kingdom of this title.
 Atinuke’s brilliant Africa, Amazing Africa is a comprehensive exploration of this fascinating continent in all its cultural variety.